gogococo/nomad-1-1-demos/README.md

 We'll follow this up by discussing the 1.1 autoscaling strategy updates.

 ### CSI with Ceph
-* This demo will be jumping off from [Tim's internal demo that can be found here.](https://github.com/hashicorp/nomad/tree/main/demo/csi/ceph-csi-plugin)
+* This demo will be jumping off from [an internal demo which can be found here.](https://github.com/hashicorp/nomad/tree/main/demo/csi/ceph-csi-plugin)

 ### Multifeature Demo
 This demo will leverages [nicholasjackson/fake-service](https://github.com/nicholasjackson/fake-service) & highlights multiple Nomad 1.1 features.